 The A.S.
-Oueer Commission shall serve as an educational and advocacy forum for Lesbian, Gay, Bisexual, and Transgender (LGBT), Queer, and Intersex (LGBTQI) student's rights, with a commitment to representing and improving the status of LGBTQI students on campus and in the community.
+Queer Commission shall serve as an educational and advocacy forum for Lesbian, Gay, Bisexual, and Transgender (LGBT), Queer, Intersex, and Asexual (LGBTQI) students' rights, with a commitment to representing and improving the status of LGBTQI students on campus and in the community.
 The A.S.
-Queer Commission is working toward becoming a diverse group of members that increases awareness, educates, elicits appreciation, and offers insights towards the queer community at UCSB and also the Tri-County areas.
+Queer Commission a diverse group of members that provides education, funding, and advocacy for the queer community at UCSB and also the Tri-County areas.
 The Commission will also work together with other campus and community groups to overcome problems such as homophobia, heterosexism, transphobia, biphobia, hate incidents/crimes and other forms of oppression.

 - B) Membership:

 - 1) Voting Membership:

 - a) Two (2) Co-Chairs

 - b) One (1) Internal Coordinator

 - c) One (1) External Coordinator

 - d) One (1) Outreach Coordinator

-- e) One (1) Safe Zone Coordinator
+- e) One (1) Publicity Coordinator

-- One (1) Queerstorian f)
+- f) One (1) Queerstorian